Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: Abstract

 \section{Abstract}

 We extend the already existing two-loop calculation of the effective bottom-Yukawa coupling in the MSSM.
-In addition to the resummation of the dominant corrections for large values of tg$\beta$, we include the subleading terms induced by the trilinear Higgs coupling $A_b$.
+In addition to the resummation of the dominant corrections for large values of tg$\beta$, we include the subleading terms related to the trilinear Higgs coupling $A_b$ and contributions induced by the electroweak gauge couplings.
 This calculation has been extended to the NNLO corrections to the MSSM strange-Yukawa coupling.
-Our analysis leads to residual theoretical uncertainties at the per-cent level.
+Our analysis leads to residual theoretical uncertainties of the effective Yukawa couplings at the per-cent level.